Racopokemon/ImageSort/README.md

 ## Launcher
 * **Change the number of ticks and categories here!**
   * store the numbers in the preferences!
-* maybe also show other images (?) here
+* better show other (not supported) file formats:
-  * heic, tga, webp are candidates
+  * heic, tga, webp are candidates (not shown to be pictures yet)
-* maybe also show other, not supported video formats here
-  * mov, (avi), some occured already
+  * mov, (avi)
+  * The only thing happening right now are .mp4 files as movies
+  * the rest is shown simply as extension.
 * context menu (please!)
   * **Open in system explorer!**
   * **move 1 folder up**
   * (Move to /raw)
   * and move to system trash!
+* **Its annoying, but please make something like typing inside the listView already sorting / filtering the folders!**
 * Quick n dirty 'history' that can be acessed with the mouse key and alt down.
 For every folder jumped in, overwrite.
 For every error (where does it even occur) update the history.
 * ***Ctrl+V does not work if the text field is focused in the gallery***
   * check if clipboard is non-text. then consume, otherwise let it happen